 The Scleral Lens is an excellent option for patients who suffer from Keratoconus, corneal ectasia, Stevens-Johnson Syndrome, Sjogren’s Syndrome, post-Lasik complications, complications post corneal transplant, and those who have suffered from chemical and burn injuries.

-Stahl’s Contact Lens Practitioner, Galo Andrade, has been successfully helping patients with advanced Keratoconus for over a decade.
-He specializes in working with Keratoconus, Keratoglobus, Pellucid Marginal Degeneration, Corneal Dystrophies, Sjogrens Syndrome, and post-surgical corneal graft rehabilitation.
+Stahl has been successfully helping patients with advanced Keratoconus for over a decade.
+Specializing in working with Keratoconus, Keratoglobus, Pellucid Marginal Degeneration, Corneal Dystrophies, Sjogrens Syndrome, and post-surgical corneal graft rehabilitation.

 Paragon Corneal Refractive Therapy (CRT)